nymfluence/whisper-ship-card-v2/README.md

 - /api/ship?debug=1 -> JSON debug output

 ## Template
-Place your Canva base image at: public/ship-base.png
+Place your Canva base at:
+public/ship-base.png

 Then confirm it loads: